SharobSinha97/ActivityRecognition/README.md

 The Essential Libraries used in this project are <b>os, pickle</b> for file handling, <b>numpy and pandas</b> for data analysis, <b>matplotlib and seaborn</b> for data insight and visualization, <b>scikit-learn</b> for using machine learning models and <b>jupyter notebook</b> for documentation.
 Please refer to the requirement.txt file for all the version details of the libraries.

 ## Dataset
-### Dataset Preparation
+### Data Preparation
-The collected data of 15 participants was given in fifteen .csv(comma separated value) format files respectively for the project.
+The collected data of 15 participants were given in fifteen .csv(comma separated value) format files for the project.
 Initially, all the .csv files was kept in a folder named 'data'.
 From this 'data' folder, all the files were merged in a single pandas dataframe.
 The first column i.e. "sequential number" was replaced by 'filename' while generating the dataframe which was containing the name of the respective files (eg. 1.csv) of the data.
 This master file is also saved in a foleder named "model" as "dataset.csv".
 The merged dataset contains 1926896 rows and 5 columns.